-The eco tourism program "Dugong Watching“is a full-day excursion to several feeding grounds along the Busuanga coast line and two turtle islands for skin and scuba divers.
-If a dugong is spotted (they surface every 4 to 5 minutes), we watch the animal first from the boat (like wale watching) then approach the dugong by snorkelling and if the dugong doesn’t shy off, on Scuba.
+The eco-tourism program "Dugong Watching“is a full-day excursion to several feeding grounds along the Busuanga coast line and two turtle islands for skin and scuba divers.
+If a dugong is spotted (they surface every 4 to 5 minutes), we watch the animal first from the boat (like whale watching) then approach the dugong by snorkelling and if the dugong doesn’t shy off, on Scuba.
 We always offer the divers two dives on a small coral garden and sea grass bed with all its glitters.

 The trip starts with a 20-minute briefing about the dugong, the trip, and how to approach our little mermaids.
 Over the last years, we have an 80%+ success rate of dugong sightings with the help of our eagled-eye crew.
-There are an average of 30 dugongs living in our bay.
+There is an average of 30 dugongs living in our bay.

 Check out the video of our guest Hsuan Chen during our Dugong Watching trip!